citomni/docs/how-to/services-authoring-registration-usage.md

 ## 7) Authoring a Service (example)

 The following example mirrors patterns in core Services.
 Note that it **does not** import `App` (we don't do that in core Services) and uses your **CitOmni PHPDoc template** precisely.

+NOTE: The (old) example below includes a `try/catch (\Throwable)` when reading config.
+In Services, avoid catch-all error handling unless you have a narrowly justified reason.
+Prefer deterministic reads and let failures surface to the global error handler.
+A corrected no-catch variant is included right after the original example, without removing it.

 ```php
 <?php